pyapp-kit/magicgui/docs/basics/type_inference.md

+---
+jupytext:
+  cell_metadata_filter: -all
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.12
+    jupytext_version: 1.7.1
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

-# types & widgets
+# Types & Widgets

-!!! warning "API in flux!"
-    This documentation is being written while the project is still in heavy development.
-    API is subject to change.

 The central feature of `magicgui` is conversion from an argument type declared in a function signature, to an appropriate widget type for the given backend.
 This page describes the logic used.

 ## type inference